 '''

 extends-clause :

-extends name [ class-modification ] [annotation]
+extends name [ class-or-inheritance-modification ] [ annotation-clause ]

 '''

 The name of the base class is looked up in the partially flattened enclosing class (section 5.2) of the extends-clause.
-The found base class is flattened with a new environment and the partially flattened enclosing class of the extends-clause.
+If the optional class-or-inheritance-modification contains any inheritance-modification the base class is then modified as described in section 7.4.
+The possibly modified found base class is flattened with a new environment and the partially flattened enclosing class of the extends-clause.
 The new environment is the result of merging in that order.

-- arguments of all enclosing class environments that match names in the flattened base class - the optional class-modification of the extends-clause
+- arguments of all enclosing class environments that match names in the flattened base class - a class-modification constructed from all argument of the inheritance-modification

 '''

 class A

 parameter Real a, b;

 end A;

 class B

+'''

+'''

 extends A(b = 2);

 end B;

-'''

-'''

 class C

 extends B(a = 1);

 end C;

 '''